pooleja/DnsE16/README.md

 ```
 You can see it went from Sept to Oct expire date above.

-You can also delete it if you want to remove it from the DNS system:
+You can also delete it if you want to remove it from the DNS system (1,000 satoshis):
 ```
 $ python3 client.py -e http://dns.21:12005/ delete mynewname MMMMMMMMMBBBBBBBBBBBB
 {